 Certain cargoes demand specialized vehicles beyond basic dry vans.
 Refrigerated vans maintain precise temperature ranges for perishables like food, flowers, pharmaceuticals and more through an integrated cooling unit.

-Seafood, meat, dairy and fresh produce heavily rely on reefer trucks for safe transport internationally.
+Seafood, meat, dairy and fresh produce heavily rely on reefer trucks for safe relocation internationally.
 The healthcare sector also uses refrigerated logistics extensively for medical supplies, vaccines and test samples.

 Flatbed vans are open vehicles ideal for oversized, heavy or non-stackable items that won't fit inside closed containers.
 Common project cargo includes machinery, wind turbine components, construction materials and modular structures.